- How do you reverse a singly linked list? How do you reverse a doubly linked list? Write a C program to do the same.

 Brute force method

-Have a double loop, where you check the node pointed to by the outer loop, with every
+Have a double loop, where you check the node pointed to by

 node of the inner loop.